Table of Contents:

 This card offers a flat 1.5% cash back on every purchase, automatically.
 There’s no signing up for rotating categories each quarter.
 And there’s no remembering which categories you should use the card for.
 And, as you can probably guess from its moniker, this card allows for unlimited cash back that doesn’t expire as long as your account is open.

 As with many new cards on the market, Chase is offering this one with a potential bonus.
-To earn the $150 bonus, just spend $500 on purchases within the first three months of opening your account.
+New cardmembers will earn a $200 cash bonus after spending $500 in the first three months of card ownership.

 The Introductory APR

 It’s getting more common, luckily, to see rewards cards that also have an introductory APR period.
 The Chase Freedom Unlimited is no exception.
 As of this writing, the card offers 0% APR for the first 15 months on purchases.
 The everyday APR is 14.99% to 23.74% variable.

-While that introductory APR on balance transfers may be tempting if you’re trying to get out of debt, this may not be your best card for the job.
-The balance transfer fee is the larger of $5 or 5% of the amount transferred, which is a bit higher than other 0% cards that offer a 3% balance transfer fee.
+The balance transfer fee is the larger of $5 or 5% of the amount transferred but for the first 60 days, that fee is actually reduced at 3%.
 Plus, if you eat up your whole new credit limit with a balance transfer, you won’t be able to take advantage of the cash back option as easily.

 As with most cards offered by Chase, this one comes with a bevy of additional benefits that are worth considering.
 These include: